Adult education: Cognitive differences

+Disadvantages

+Adults "are more likely to experience this fear of failure, which can heighten [their] anxiety, especially if [their] experience of education in the past was not always positive."

 Objectives

-The primary purpose of adult education is to provide a second chance for those who are poor in society or who have lost access to education for other reasons in order to achieve social justice and equal access to education.
-Therefore, adult education is often a social policy of the government.
-Continuing education can help adults maintain certifications, fulfill job requirements and stay up to date on new developments in their field.
-Also, the purpose of adult education can be vocational, social, recreational or for self-development.
-One of its goals may be to help adult learners satisfy their personal needs and achieve their professional goals.
-With the development of economy and the progress of society, the requirement of human quality has been raised.
+Adult education can be for vocational, social, recreational, or self-development.
+It can also be a form of social justice to provide accessible education to the disadvantaged.
+Adult education is based on a government's social policies.
+Continuing education can help adults maintain certifications, fulfill job requirements, and stay up-to-date on new developments in their field.

+As the socio-economics of society progress so does the requirements of human quality.
 In the 1960s, the proposition of "lifelong education" was put forward, which led to the change of contemporary educational concepts.
 Therefore, its ultimate goal might be to achieve human fulfillment.
 The goal might also be to achieve an institution's needs.
 For example, this might include improving its operational effectiveness and productivity.
 A larger scale goal of adult education may be the growth of society by enabling its citizens to keep up with societal change and maintain good social order.

 One fast-growing sector of adult education is English for speakers of other languages (ESOL), also referred to as English as a second language (ESL) or English language learners (ELL).
 These courses are key in assisting immigrants with not only the acquisition of the English language, but the acclimation process to the culture of the United States as well as other English speaking countries like Canada, Australia, and New Zealand.